 Community Foundation of Southeastern Massachusetts

 The Community Foundation has moved to an online application format for those scholarships selected by the Community Foundation Scholarship Committee.
 For those scholarships that are selected by committees other than the Community Foundation Scholarship Committee, please contact your school’s guidance counselor’s office for applications and further details.
 You must register and log in at http://www.cfsema.org/scholarships.
-The application period for 16-17 was January 15 - April 1, 2016.
-We will update when more information is available.
+The application period for 2018-2019 is January 15 - April 1, 2018.

 Community Foundation of Eastern Connecticut

 There are several different scholarship opportunities and applications for each of the Southeast, Norwich, and Windham County sections of the Community Foundation's 42-town territory.
 Please see http://www.cfect.org/Scholarships for more information.
-Applications for 2016-2017 were available February 1, 2016 for the April 1, 2016 deadline.
-More information about 2017-2018 to follow.
+Applications for 2018-2019 are available February 1, 2018 for the April 6, 2018 deadline.

 Essex County Community Foundation